Mariposa County, California

 Mariposa County (/ˌmærɪˈpoʊzə, -sə/) is a county located in the U.S. state of California.
-As of the 2020 U.S. Census, the population was 17,131.
+As of the 2020 U.S. census, the population was 17,131.
 The county seat is Mariposa.
 It is located in the western foothills of the Sierra Nevada mountains, north of Fresno, east of Merced, and southeast of Stockton.

-The county's eastern section is the central portion of Yosemite National Park.
+The eastern part of the county is the principal area of Yosemite National Park.

-There are no incorporated cities in Mariposa County; however, there are communities recognized as census-designated places for statistical purposes.
-It also has the distinction of having no actual traffic signals anywhere in the county.
+Mariposa County is one of only three counties in California that does not include any incorporated cities (with Alpine and Trinity counties being the other two).
+The county does include, however, 17 communities that are recognized as census-designated places for statistical purposes.
+It also has the distinction of not having any permanent traffic signals anywhere in the county.

-(The only other counties in California with no incorporated cities are Alpine and Trinity.)

 History

-Mariposa County was one of the original counties of California, created at the time of statehood in 1850.
+Mariposa County was one of the original 27 counties of California, created at the time of statehood in 1850.
 While it began as the state's largest county, territory that was once part of Mariposa was ceded over time to form all or part of twelve other counties, including all of Merced, Madera, Fresno, Tulare, Kings, and Kern; and parts of San Benito, Mono, Inyo, San Bernardino, and Los Angeles.
 Thus, Mariposa County is known as the "Mother of Counties".

 Mariposa County's original seat was a now-nonexistent hamlet known as Agua Fria (Spanish for "cold water"), about 3 miles directly west of Mariposa proper on Agua Fria Road, which runs from Highway 140 to the south, to the community of Mt.
 Bullion to the northwest.
 Charles Fremont moved the county seat to Mariposa in 1854, resulting in the construction of the Mariposa County Courthouse, whose grounds occupies an entire block.
 The historic structure is fronted by Bullion Street; Jones Street is to the rear, with 9th and 10th Streets on either side.
-This handsome, white judicial building erected with whip-sawed wood from nearby forests is the oldest courthouse still in use in California: cases are still tried there to this day.
-The courthouse is so recognizable that its likeness is on the Mariposa County Seal.
-Also particularly noteworthy is the courthouse's clock tower and bell, which chimes every hour, on the hour, 24 hours a day, 7 days a week.
+The courthouse's likeness is on the Mariposa County Seal.

 The county took its name from Mariposa Creek, which was so named by Spanish explorers in 1806, when they discovered a great cluster of butterflies ("mariposas" in Spanish and Portuguese) in the foothills of the Sierra.
 Each year, the first weekend in May, residents mark the annual arrival of migrating monarch butterflies with a "Butterfly Days" festival and parade.